smithfarm/ceph/SubmittingPatches.rst

 contains important information for ensuring that your PR passes code review smoothly.

-For patches targeting stable branches (e.g. "nautilus"), please also see the file ``SubmittingPatches-backports.rst``.
+For patches targeting stable branches (e.g. "nautilus"), see also the file ``SubmittingPatches-backports.rst``.

 .. contents::
    :depth: 3